Sexual orientation and the Canadian military: CFAO 19-20

-If the gay suspect refuses to “cooperate“, there is nothing the SIU can do; in most cases, they have no proof whatsoever, only rumors, hearsays or list of names.
-However, a letter stating that the military is “suspected” of homosexuality is sent to his Base Commander with a copy in the suspect’s file which will follow him from Base to Base throughout his career, by now quite limited as his security clearance is also reduced from Top secret to Secret, or worse, to Confidential only.
+If the gay suspect refused to “cooperate“, there was nothing the SIU could do; in most cases, they had no proof outside of rumors, hearsay or lists of names.
+However, a letter stating that the military member is “suspected” of homosexuality was sent to his Base Commander with a copy in the suspect’s file which would follow him from Base to Base throughout his career.
+Additionally his security clearance was also reduced from Top secret to Secret, or even to Confidential only.

-While this obsessional “gay purge” in the Armed Forces was conducted in the name of National Security, during the entire period (1950-1992), not a single gay military has been suspected or accused of treason.
-Nevertheless, it is estimated that 9,000 militaries have been discharged from the three Services for being gay or lesbian (21).
-We do not know the number of RCMP agents also released for the same reasons.
+While this “gay purge” in the Armed Forces was conducted in the name of National Security, during the entire period (1950-1992), not a single gay military was suspected or accused of treason.
+Nevertheless, it is estimated that 9,000 military members have been discharged from the three Services for being gay or lesbian.
+The number of RCMP agents also released for the same reasons is unknown.

 In the Civil Service, the Memorandum on Sexual Deviation (1967), read in the Commons by Prime Minister Pearson, is applied, but with greater tolerance by the Deputy Minister of the Department who assets each case.
-Not so many gay employees have been terminated—even at the Dept of External Affairs which had quite a few but discreet gay diplomats.
-When a “suspected gay” is considered for an embassy posting, he is submitted to another security screening, and his phone is bugged for one week.
-At the medical exam, the physician will ask politely if he can examine the anus.
+Not as many gay employees have been terminated—even at the Dept of External Affairs which had quite a few but discreet gay diplomats.
+When a “suspected gay” was considered for an embassy posting, he was submitted to another security screening, and his phone was bugged for one week.
+At the medical exam, the physician would ask politely if he could examine the anus.
 Finally, the “gay suspect” is sent to a psychiatrist to determine if his “character weakness” is a security risk for an overseas posting.